 b) Spreads are subject to variation, especially in volatile market conditions.
 Our dealing spreads may change to reflect the available liquidity during different times of day.
 Our normal spread is shown in the table.

 c) Dealing spreads may be offered as a fixed or variable amount.
 If variable spreads are in use, then the spread shown in this table is the amount of IG spread added to the underlying futures market spread.
 Any variable dealing spreads are marked with an asterisk (*).

-2. For limited-risk bets a limited-risk premium is charged if your guaranteed stop is triggered.
-The potential premium is displayed on the deal ticket, and will form part of your margin when you attach the stop.
+2. For limited risk transactions, a limited risk premium is charged if your guaranteed stop is triggered.
+The potential premium is displayed on the deal ticket, and can form part of your margin when you attach the stop.
 Please note that premiums are subject to change, especially going into weekends and during volatile market conditions.

 - Eurodollar at the final settlement price of the 90-day Eurodollar futures on CME on the last dealing day.